History of Skip Bayless in Timeline

 1989: Joins The Sports Reporters

-In 1989, Bayless joined host Dick Schaap as a panelist on ESPN's "The Sports Reporters", and was a regular on the show for the next decade.
+In 1989, Skip Bayless joined host Dick Schaap as a panelist on ESPN's The Sports Reporters and was a regular on the Sunday morning show for the next decade.

-1989: Publishes God's Coach
+1989: Publication of God's Coach

-In 1989, Bayless wrote his first book, "God's Coach: The Hymns, Hype and Hypocrisy of Tom Landry's Cowboys", about the rise and fall of Tom Landry's Dallas Cowboys.
+In 1989, Skip Bayless wrote his first book, God's Coach: The Hymns, Hype and Hypocrisy of Tom Landry's Cowboys, about the rise and fall of Tom Landry's Dallas Cowboys.

 1991: Hosts Sports Talk Radio Show

-1992: Member of NFL Prime Monday's Roundtable
+1992: Member of Knights of the Roundtable

-In 1992, Bayless became a member of the original debate team on NFL Prime Monday's "Knights of the Roundtable" segments with Mitch Albom and Michael Wilbon.
+In 1992, Skip Bayless became a member of the original debate team on NFL Prime Monday's "Knights of the Roundtable" segments with Mitch Albom and Michael Wilbon.

-1993: Publishes The Boys
+1993: Publication of The Boys

-In 1993, following the Cowboys' Super Bowl victory, Bayless wrote "The Boys: The Untold Story of the Dallas Cowboys' Season on the Edge".
+In 1993, following the Cowboys' Super Bowl victory, Skip Bayless wrote The Boys: The Untold Story of the Dallas Cowboys' Season on the Edge.

-1994: Investor in KTCK
+1994: Investor in KTCK and Host of The Skip Bayless Show

 1998: Joins Chicago Tribune

-In 1998, Bayless left Dallas after 17 years and became the lead sports columnist for the Chicago Tribune.
+In 1998, Skip Bayless left Dallas after 17 years and became the lead sports columnist for the Chicago Tribune.

-1999: Commentary for the Golf Channel
+1999: Commentary for Golf Channel

-2000: Commentary for the Golf Channel
+2000: Commentary for Golf Channel

 2000: Illinois Sportswriter of the Year